metauni/metauniOS/README-AI.md

 So you cannot simply paste a book into the text window and start asking GPT questions.
 Similarly, a chatbot can't just read in an arbitrary long history of its interactions with you and start conversing on the basis of that history.
 ChatGPT is based on the same technology, with some wrapping that is not public, probably similar to what is described below.

 You can think of the context as *short term memory* for the model.
 The weights themselves contain an immense amount of knowledge, but you cannot directly augment that (except by fine-tuning, which raises the cost prohibitively and is in most cases probably inferior to the strategy described here).
-They key to overcoming this context limit is *embeddings* which can be used to source relevant information and include it in the context.
+The key to overcoming this context limit is *embeddings* which can be used to source relevant information and include it in the context.

 To explain consider the following prompt for one of metauni's seminarbots (Doctr).
 It is split into two parts.
 The first part is the *preamble*: